MultiSafepay/docs/content/integrations/prestashop.md

 ## Backend orders

-In the previous release, PrestaShop backend orders were only created for MultiSafepay orders with **Completed** status.
+In the previous release, PrestaShop Back Office orders were only created for MultiSafepay orders with **Completed** status.
 In the current release, a backend order is created for **every** order attempt, that is for MultiSafepay orders with **Initialized** status.

 ## Checkouts